The Ultimate Guide to Budget Travel in Tonga

 Taxis

 Taxis are available in Tongatapu and Vava’u.
 Ask for the going rate, as many don’t use meters.
-See The Guide to Taxis in Tonga for more tips and Taxi Prices in Tonga: The Costs You Need to Know for prices.
+See The Guide to Taxis in Tonga for more tips and Taxi Prices in Tonga: The Costs You Need to Know for fares.

 Bus

-Cheap Accommodation in Tonga
+Where to Stay: Cheap Accommodation in Tonga

 Budget Resorts

 The term “resort” is used rather loosely in Tonga, meaning that even budget fales (beach huts) are classed as a resort.
-Some may have either an à la carte-menu restaurant or a dining room where shared meals are served, while free use of watersports equipment is almost always a given.
+Some may have either an à la carte restaurant or a dining fale where shared meals are served, while free use of watersports equipment is almost always a given.
 Some resorts will also offer their own paid experiences, from cultural activities to snorkelling trips.
-Learn more about what to expect from Tonga’s resorts in How to Pick the Best Resort in Tonga for You.
-Plus, don’t miss the 10 Best Budget Resorts in Tonga.

 Guesthouses

 Found in each island group’s main towns, guesthouses are usually owned by locals, providing affordable and authentic Tongan hospitality.
 Guests have a private room, sometimes with an ensuite, and share communal facilities like a kitchen and bathroom.
-Find out more about their facilities in How to Pick the Best Guesthouse in Tonga for You, as well as our top picks in the 10 Best Guesthouses in Tonga.

 Budget Hotels

-Although there is the odd international-style hotel in Tonga, most hotels are budget, available in the two largest towns, Nuku’alofa and Neiafu.
-Check out How to Pick the Best Hotel in Tonga for You for more of an overview or jump straight to our favourites in the 10 Best Hotels in Tongatapu and 5 Best Hotels in Vava’u.
+Check out How to Pick the Best Hotel in Tonga for You for more of an overview or jump straight to our favourites in the 25 Best Hotels in Tonga.

 Backpacker Hostels